frankframework/frankframework/CONTRIBUTING.md

 ## Developing with Eclipse

-- Download and unzip [Eclipse Kepler SR2](http://eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2) (64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message)).
+- Download Eclipse from [Eclipse 2019-03](https://www.eclipse.org/downloads/packages/release/2019-03/r), choosing "Eclipse IDE for Enterprise Java Developers".
+Note that 64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message).
+There is no installer.
+To install Eclipse, just unzip your download to a directory of your choice.
-- Start Eclipse with Java 7.
+- Start Eclipse with Java 8.
 You might want to [use -vm in eclipse.ini](http://wiki.eclipse.org/Eclipse.ini#Specifying_the_JVM).
 - Close Welcome.
 - Make sure that the default text file line delimiter is set to Unix and default encoding is set to UTF-8: Window, Preferences, General, Workspace, New text file line delimiter: Unix, Text file encoding: UTF-8.
 - Make sure Maven is able to access the internet.
 E.g. when behind a proxy: Window, Preferences, Maven, User Settings, settings.xml should exist and contain proxy configuration.